-The price includes: transportation and tolls.
-The entrance fees, and the lunch mentioned, are not included.
+The price includes transportation and tolls.
+The entrance fees and lunch are not included.

 A local professional tour guide can be arranged at the extra cost for her lecture.

-Plan a 2 day trip and combine the tour to ancient Olympia with an overnight in the beautiful Venetian town of Nafplion, Homer’s Mycenae and the sanctuary of Asclepius at Epidaurus, or, with the lakes of Polylimnio, the historical Navarino, and the rival city of Sparta, Ancient Messene, an archaeological site, generally accepted as the most beautiful site in Greece.
-Following our suggestions, the hotel is chosen and paid by you.
+Plan a 2-day trip and combine the tour to ancient Olympia with the overnight stay in the beautiful Venetian town of Nafplion, Homer’s Mycenae and the sanctuary of Asclepius at Epidaurus, or, with the lakes of Polylimnio, the historical Navarino, and the rival city of Sparta, Ancient Messene, an archaeological site, generally accepted as the most beautiful site in Greece.
+Following our suggestions, the hotel is chosen and paid for by you.

 The ir-conditioned minibus seats up to 8 passengers, and the driver, in 3 rows of seats.

-In the video Prof. Hale speaks about the sanctuary and the history of Olympia.
 An excellent presentation.
+Prof. Hale speaks about the history of Olympia.

 History of Olympia